Kritikmahajan/practice/README.md

-# practice
-my first repository for practice
+now i am changing the content of this repository for my practise